 So I invite you to start paying attention to your edges.
 See where you oftentimes spiral out, get angry, shut down or overwhelmed.
 And remember what it was that sent you there.
 Then the next time you’ll notice your edge again in that type of situation.
 And pretty soon you’ll be able to anticipate when it will show up and instead of running into it you’ll lean back.

 Do you want to discover how to feel seen, heard, and understood in every conversation?
 Would you like to be able to respond thoughtfully rather than reacting impulsively during stressful interactions?
-Cynthia Kane hosts How to Communicate like a Buddhist at the Art of Living Retreat Center from June 14th-16th, 2019.
+Join Cynthia Kane for her upcoming retreat How to Communicate like a Buddhist at the Art of Living Retreat Center May 29 – 31, 2020.

 Cynthia Kane (BA, MFA) is the founder of the Intentional Communication Institute.
 She is dedicated to helping men and women change their communication routines so they feel in control of their words, and can express themselves in a way that makes them feel understood.
 She’s also a certified meditation and mindfulness instructor.
 Her work has appeared in numerous publications including the Washington Post, Chicago Tribune, and Yoga Journal.